albertsch8/backlog-analytics/README.md

 - You can upload the notebooks to <a href= "https://colab.research.google.com/notebooks/welcome.ipynb#recent=true">Google Colab</a> or Azure Notebooks
 [ Note: While Google Colab is free, it may not be a secure option to upload your data to depending on company policy]

-## Creating the VSTS Query for the Backlog Feature Analysis
+## Creating the Azure DevOps Query for the Backlog Feature Analysis

-1. Create a query with the following columns for your data
+1. Create a query with the following columns for your data at a feature level
 <img src="https://raw.githubusercontent.com/albertsch8/backlog-analytics/master/images/feature_analysis_columns.png" width="800" />

 2. Export (Windows) or copy query results (Mac) to a csv
 3. Save the csv to the folder containing the notebook you're running

+Note: Step #2 provides data in different formats.
+Be sure to use the correct code depending on method.
+Sample data is in the "sample_data" folder.